 By the way, for specific information on lighting and using an emissive light in SketchUp, check out this article: Enscape Best Practices: Lighting in SketchUp.

 TIP #1: Follow along with this post by downloading the free sample Revit model and textures from the Enscape website or via this link.
-Alternatively, for non-Revit users, check out the standalone Enscape file (256 MB download) or the web standalone (browser-based experience) to explore the same project in real-time.
+Alternatively, for non-Revit users, check out the standalone Enscape file (256 MB download) or the web standalone (browser-based experience) to explore the same project in real time.

 Revit model with default Enscape lighting & exposure settings

-The results shown in image above are very compelling, but what about models in the schematic design phase that do not have materials fully developed yet or lighting fixtures placed?
+The results shown in the image above are very compelling, but what about models in the schematic design phase that do not have materials fully developed yet or lighting fixtures placed?
 Or what if I want to explore the plenum space, for a project in the construction document phase, to look for structural or MEP issues?
 You may find that the space is too dark.
 This post will address these questions.